ekazaev/route-composer/README.md

 }
 ```

-*Example below shows the same process without use of DeepLinkingLibrary*
+*Example below shows the same process without the use of DeepLinkingLibrary*

 ```swift
 class ProductArrayViewController: UITableViewController {